city_hall

 General Information

-Based on this assessment, owners will then collaborate with these advisors to create a custom green retrofit plan for their building.
+Based on the results of the energy assessment, owners will collaborate with advisors to create a custom green retrofit plan for their building.
 The plan will detail components of decarbonization work such as:

 • better insulation and air sealing